coreyjdl/coins/README.md

 # coins
+'npm i' to install packages

-'npm start' for the app at http://localhost:3000
+'npm start' to begin app, address at http://localhost:3000

 'npm test' to run the unit tests